New Zealand dropping COVID vaccine mandates and most mask requirements

 New Zealand is dropping most pandemic restrictions, Prime Minister Jacinda Ardern announced Monday.

-Driving the news: Ardern at a news conference cited "the lowest cases and hospitalizations since February," a highly vaccinated population and access to antiviral medicines as she announced a phasing out of the government's pandemic response.
+Driving the news: Ardern, at a news conference in Wellington, cited "the lowest cases and hospitalizations since February," a highly vaccinated population and access to antiviral medicines as she announced a phasing out of the government's pandemic measures.

 What they're saying: "It's time to safely turn the page on our COVID-19 management," Ardern said.